Teaching Good House Behaviors: 2-3 Months

 - Crate time gives the puppy an opportunity to rest and recharge alone.

-- Reward desired behaviors throughout the day to establish boundaries and teach your puppy correct house manners.
+- Reward desired behaviors throughout the day to establish boundaries and instill positive habits.

 - Because the puppy is attached to you on leash you can catch all good behavior and praise it quickly!